CSI-LLVM/clang/docs/CSI.rst

   object files.
 * During the linking stage for the TIX, add additional arguments ``-fuse-ld=gold`` and ``-flto`` and add the tool object file (e.g.
-  ``my_tool.o``) to be statically linked to the TIX.
+  ``my-tool.o``) to be statically linked to the TIX.

-For example, say we want to instrument a program that consists of two files ``foo.cpp`` and ``bar.cpp`` and link the program with a CSI tool ``my_tool.o`` (built as shown above), execute the following:
+For example, say we want to instrument a program that consists of two files ``foo.cpp`` and ``bar.cpp`` and link the program with a CSI tool ``my-tool.o`` (built as shown above), execute the following:

 .. code-block:: bash

   % clang++ -c -O3 -g -fcsi -emit-llvm foo.cpp -o foo.o
   % clang++ -c -O3 -g -fcsi -emit-llvm bar.cpp -o bar.o
-  % clang++ foo.o bar.o my_tool.o /usr/lib/clang/3.3/lib/linux/libclang_rt.csi-x86_64.a -fuse-ld=gold -flto -lrt -ldl -o foo
+  % clang++ foo.o bar.o my-tool.o libclang_rt.csi-x86_64.a -fuse-ld=gold -flto -lrt -ldl -o foo

 Notice that in the final stage of linking, the tool user also needs to link in the static library of the CSI runtime to produce the final TIX.
+The runtime archive is distributed under the ``build/lib/clang/<VERSION>/lib/<OS>`` directory.
 We plan to investigate means of linking with the runtime automatically in the future, but for the time being, the tool user should link it in explicitly.

 CSI API Overview
 ----------------